Jet: Multilevel Graph Partitioning on Graphics Processing Units: Background and Prior Work

 \subsubsection{Network Flow Methods}

-Max-flow min-cut solvers have seen great success as partition refinement algorithms \cite{SS11, parFlow}.
-Mt-KaHyPar creates a network flow problem by growing a region around the boundary between two parts.
+Max-flow min-cut solvers have seen great success as partition refinement algorithms \cite{SS11, parFlow, mtkahypar_kwayfm2}.
+Mt-KaHyPar-Q (high quality configuration) creates a network flow problem by growing a region around the boundary between two parts.
 It uses a parallel implementation of the push-relabel algorithm to compute a minimum cut inside this region, and this new cut replaces the old cut if it satisfies the balance constraint.
 While flow-based methods outperform other refinement methods in terms of result quality, they are also considerably more expensive.